parasytezz/tp/docs/team/parasytezz.md

         * Added Sequence Diagram for `Edit`, `List`, `Find` Activity
         * Added Class Diagram for `Activity Manager`
         * Wrote main components and program flow.

 * Contributions to team-based tasks
+  * Necessary general code enhancements
+  * Debugging of codes (that are not under me)
+  * Maintaining the issue tracker

+* Review/mentoring contributions:
+  * Helped teammate to debug when asked for help

 * Community